edgio-docs/edgio-docs/guides/security.md

 })
 ```

-Then, add `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` environment variables to each environment that should enforce basic authentication.
-Any environment without those
+Then, add `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` environment variables to each environment that should enforce
-environment variables will not enforce basic authentication.
+basic authentication.
+Any environment without those environment variables will not enforce basic authentication.

+Once deployed, the router will return 403 Forbidden for requests that have the incorrect basic authentication token and 401 Unauthorized for requests that have no basic authentication token.

 ## SSL